Why JMP? (PDF)

 Preventing failure and improving warranty performance are two of the most important reasons for using proven techniques to fully understand the performance of your products over time.
 JMP helps you pinpoint defects in materials or processes; it also helps identify design vulnerabilities so you can understand how best to correct them.

 Do you need to determine the most appropriate distribution to use for making reliability lifetime predictions on your products and components?
 Let JMP automatically evaluate a large range of reliability distributions to find the best fit.
-Using Life Distribution analysis in JMP, you can specify a nonparametric distribution as well as 19 parametric distributions and compare fits visually.
+Using Life Distribution analysis in JMP, you can specify a nonparametric distribution as well as numerous parametric distributions and compare fits visually.

 The market demands continual improvement, which is why you strive to accelerate time to market, protect your brand by minimizing customer complaints, and deliver products and services that consistently meet or exceed customer expectations.
 JMP has the necessary tools to be at the heart of your quality program, providing a wide range of relevant graphical and statistical capabilities.

-You can monitor processes with the full set of control chart types included in JMP, or build control charts interactively with drag-and-drop tools in the unique Control Chart Builder.
+You can monitor processes with the full set of control chart types in JMP or build control charts interactively with drag-and-drop tools in the unique Control Chart Builder.
 With a workflow analogous to Graph Builder, Control Chart Builder lets you perform what-if analyses with your process data and explore many subgroup and phase variables and their effects on your processes.
 You see problems in ways that are impossible using static control charts.

-The Measurement Systems Analysis platform supports multiple analysis methods, including Donald J. Wheeler's evaluating the measurement process (EMP).
+The Measurement Systems Analysis platform supports multiple analysis methods, including Donald J. Wheeler's Evaluating the Measurement Process (EMP).
 Other quality analysis features in the software include provisions to perform Gauge R&R studies and create Pareto charts.
 You can easily visualize sources of variation in your measurement process, evaluate product defects, and monitor processes for stability.
 JMP also lets you investigate out-of-control conditions and perform root-cause analysis.

-No matter what role you play in it, marketing is complex and rapidly evolving, driven by the influx of digital technologies.
-Yet key business issues endure: the need to find the most profitable growth opportunities, develop the best products and services, take the best marketing action, and maximize cross-business impact.
+No matter what role you play in the process, marketing is complex and rapidly evolving, driven by the influx of digital technologies.
+Yet key business issues endure: the need to find the most profitable growth opportunities, develop the best products and services, take the best marketing action and maximize cross-business impact.
 To stay competitive, you need to socialize your brand, listen to customer feedback and then adapt your products and services.
 Whether you are conducting exploratory, descriptive or causal research using primary or secondary sources, JMP provides a comprehensive repertoire of tools for quickly and easily getting value from metric and nonmetric quantitative data.

 No matter what your level of statistical expertise, JMP will help you find new consumer insights more quickly and allow you to communicate findings to other stakeholders to drive consensus and action.

-Buying software that cannot grow past your initial needs leads to early obsolescence and expensive replacements.
+Buying software that cannot grow beyond your initial needs leads to early obsolescence and expensive replacements.
 JMP includes many basic and advanced ways to mass-customize, even extend the software to address the unique challenges that arise as usage grows and your organization evolves.

-The rich JMP Scripting Language (JSL) lets you work interactively and then save results for reuse.
+The rich JMP Scripting Language (JSL) lets you work interactively and save results for reuse.
 Power users can develop new functionality to solve problems that core JMP does not address.
 These custom scripts can even integrate capabilities from other applications.

 Use Instant-App tools in Application Builder to create custom displays from multiple reports and graphs in a drag-and-drop interface.
 Application Builder’s design-time development environment also lets you create complex analytic applications by simply dragging and dropping.
 And when you finish your custom application, deploy it to other JMP users in your organization with the easy-to-use Add-In Builder.

 It's easier to work productively if you can configure your software to work the way you think.
 Consistent settings, graph output and even color palettes mean fewer steps to understanding data.
 JMP gives you a comprehensive set of preferences that enable you to control fonts, graphic options and detailed settings within platforms.
+JMP will work the way you work if you set it up that way.
+It's analysis the way you like it.
+With JMP, you can choose to display only those analytic tools and menus you use routinely.
+In fact, you can customize every aspect of JMP, including:

 Back to Top